iht/dataflow-solution-guides/pipelines/ml_ai_python/README.md

 ## Input data

-To send data into the pipeline, you need to publish messages in the `messages` topic.
+To send data into the pipeline, you need to publish messages in the `prompts` topic.
 Those messages are passed "as is" to Gemma, so you may want to add some prompting to the question.

 ## Output data

 The predictions are published into the topic `predictions`, and can be observed using the subscription `predictions-sub`.